gillmoni/python-flask-static-web/README.md

-# jovian-flask-series
+# flask-series
-Just sameple flask series
-Making a static page with Flask HTML and CSS, thing.
+Just sameple flask series, making a static website Making a static page with Flask HTML and CSS, thing.
 In v2 of this project adding more forms and databases. https://github.com/gillmoni/jovian-careers-website-v2